TimurNurlygayanov/greek_dict/README.md

 # Ellinaki - Learn Greek Words Easily

-A modern web application for learning Greek words, designed to help you prepare for B2 Greek exams.
+[ellinaki.com](ellinaki.com) is a web application for learning Greek words, designed to help you prepare for B2 Greek exams.

 ## Features